-a.
+The forecasts for Boone and Winnebago Counties are from "Year 2035 Long Range Transportation Plan for the Rockford Metropolitan Planning Area", Rockford Area Transportation Study (predecessor agency of the Rockford Metropolitan Agency for Planning), August 2005, Table 9-4 p.98.
+Forecasts for other counties are from forecasts adopted by the Northeastern Illinois Planning Commission in 2005. a.
 Woods & Poole Economics, Inc. (W&P), "2010 Complete Economic and Demographic Data Source (CEDDS)." b.
 Bureau of Labor Statistics Website, Quarterly Census of Employment and Wages, Illinois Counties. c.
 Chicago Metropolitan Agency for Planning (CMAP), "2030 Forecasts of Population, Households, and Employment", September 27, 2006. d.
 The last W&P "actual", statistics are for 2006.
-The W&P 2008 estimate is derived through comparative analysis with BLS employment data. e.
-This conversion was undertaken as part of an IDOT study. f.
-The forecasts for Boone and Winnebago Counties are from "Year 2035 Long Range Transportation Plan for the Rockford Metropolitan Planning Area", Rockford Area Transportation Study for Precessor agency of the Rockford Metropolitan Agency for Planning), August 2005, Table 9-4 p.98.
-Forecasts for other counties are from forecasts adopted by the Northeastern Illinois Planning Commission in 2005.
+The W&P 2008 estimate is derived through comparative analysis with BLS employment data. f.
+The forecasts for Boone and Winnehom Commission Commission of Apply 2008.